 - At first it looks like Grampa is happy to have Mojo for his helper abilities, but when Homer drives away with Mojo, Grampa says to himself, "I can't wait to eat that monkey!"

 - Disproportionate Retribution: Willie takes Bart's skateboard, to which Bart fills Wille's shack with creamed corn, destroying it in the process.
-And Willie later tries to murder Bart for making him homeless.
+And Willie later tries to slaughter Bart in a bloody carnage for making him homeless.

 - Evil Laugh: Lisa provides one at the end of act two when she gets an idea of how to upstage Bart.
 She is joined by Mojo in short order.